 The Nascom 2 was based on the Z-80A processor, which ran at 2 or 4MHz.
 It had 10K of ROM - 2K for the NAS-SYS-1 monitor and 8K for BASIC, and 10K of 4118 RAM, 1K which is used for the screen memory.

-The inclusion of a full keyboard and video display interface was uncommon in this era, most microcomputer kits at the time only being delivered with a hexadecimal keypad and 7-seg display.
-In order to keep the cost down, the purchaser had to assemble their Nascom by hand-soldering approximately 3,000 joints on the single circuit board.
+The kit included a 57-key full alpha-numeric keyboard, video interface, and audio cassette interface (Kansas City standard, 300 or 1200 baud).
+The inclusion of a full keyboard and video display interface was uncommon in this era with most microcomputer kits at the time only being delivered with a hexadecimal keypad and 7-seg display.

 The display of the Nascom 2 consisted of 48 columns by 16 rows, white characters on black background with no graphics.
 It was possible to purchase an add-on Graphics Chip (approx price £20 in 1980) for the Nascom 2 that added a further 128 Graphics Characters.
 The built-in Microsoft Basic (8K ROM) interpreter could use these graphics to create a primitive and blocky-like 96 x 48 graphics display.

 We have a wonderful example beautifully constructed from aluminium and wood and all housed in a purpose built case with carrying handles.

 Comment on This Page

 Magazines RELATED to Nascom 2 in our Library

 This exhibit has a reference ID of CH3653.
 Please quote this reference ID in any communication with the Centre for Computing History.